“Feast Days / أيام الأعياد” (self-translated poem) appears online in Lunch Ticket, Issue 12, Winter 2017.

 “That Other Hijab Story” appears in From Sac, Volume 4, 2016.

-“What To Do In a Terror Alert” (poem) appears in Forage Poetry Journal, Volume 1, Issue 4, Fall 2016.
+“What To Do In a Terror Alert” (poem) appears in Forage Poetry Journal, Volume 1, Issue 4, Fall 2016; will be reprinted in The Poeming Pigeon: In the News, in August 2018.

 “Passing the Peace: A Tradition in Many Faiths” was published as a resource for Unitarian Universalist religious educators and worship leaders.